ubik80/findingFloatMatrixMultiplicationAlgorithmsCUDA/README.md

 For further understanding of the subject look at: https://www.researchgate.net/publication/341942316_Searching_for_fast_matrix_multiplication_algorithms

-This implementation finds the float solutions, for finding solutions in {-1, 0, 1}, have a look at: https://github.com/ubik80/searching-for-fast-MM-algorithms
+This implementation finds the float solutions.
+For finding solutions in {-1, 0, 1}, have a look at: https://github.com/ubik80/searching-for-fast-MM-algorithms

-with different (random) starting points, we iterate on many kernels until we find one solution.
+With different (random) starting points, we iterate on many kernels until we find one solution.

 The solution was developed and tested on:
 - ubuntu 18.04.5